Figures at a Glance

-An unprecedented 65.3 million people around the world have been forced from home.
-Among them are nearly 21.3 million refugees, over half of whom are under the age of 18.
+At least 79.5 million people around the world have been forced to flee their homes.
+Among them are nearly 26 million refugees, around half of whom are under the age of 18.

-There are also 10 million stateless people who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.
+There are also millions of stateless people, who have been denied a nationality and lack access to basic rights such as education, health care, employment and freedom of movement.

-In a world where nearly 34,000 people are forcibly displaced every day as a result of conflict or persecution, our work at UNHCR is more important than ever before.
+At a time when 1 per cent of the world's population have fled their homes as a result of conflict or persecution, our work at UNHCR is more important than ever before.

-Our staff are the backbone of UNHCR.
-As of 31 October 2016, we employ 10,700, of whom around 87 per cent are based in the field.
+Our workforce is the backbone of UNHCR.
+As of 31 May 2020, we employ 17,324 people, of whom around nearly 90 per cent are based in the field.

-We work in 128 countries, with staff based in a mixture of regional and branch offices and sub and field offices.
-Our staff work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.
+We work in 135 countries, with personnel based in a mixture of regional and branch offices and sub and field offices.
+Our teams work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.

 We are funded almost entirely by voluntary contributions, with 86 per cent from governments and the European Union.
-Six per cent comes from other inter-governmental organizations and pooled funding mechanisms, while a further six per cent is from the private sector, including foundations, corporations and the public.
-Additionally, we receive a limited subsidy (two per cent) from the UN budget for administrative costs, and accept in-kind contributions, including items such as tents, medicines and trucks.
+Three per cent comes from other inter-governmental organizations and pooled funding mechanisms, while a further 10 per cent is from the private sector, including foundations, corporations and the public.
+Additionally, we receive a limited subsidy (one per cent) from the UN budget for administrative costs, and accept in-kind contributions, including items such as tents, medicines and trucks.

-Our yearly budget includes programmes that support continuing operations and supplementary programmes to cover emergencies, such as the Syria crisis or large-scale repatriation operations.
+Our yearly budget supports continuing operations and supplementary programmes to cover emergencies, such as the Syria crisis or large-scale repatriation operations.